-Principle 1 Lay solid foundations for management and oversight Principle 2 Structure the board to add value Principle 3 Act ethically and responsibly Principle 4 Safeguard integrity in corporate reporting Principle 5 Make timely and balanced disclosure Principle 6 Respect the rights of security holders Principle 7 Recognise and manage risk Principle 8 Remunerate fairly and responsibly
+Principle 1 Lay solid foundations for management and oversight Principle 2 Structure the board to be effective and add value Principle 3 Act ethically and responsibly Principle 4 Safeguard the integrity of corporate reports Principle 5 Make timely and balanced disclosure Principle 6 Respect the rights of security holders Principle 7 Recognise and manage risk Principle 8 Remunerate fairly and responsibly

-Opthea's corporate governance practices were in place throughout the year ended 30 June 2018 and were compliant with the Council's best-practice recommendations.
+Opthea's corporate governance practices were in place throughout the year ended 30 June 2019 and were compliant with the Council's best-practice recommendations.
+Where new and updated policies and practices have been implemented during the year to comply with recommendations introduced in the 4th Edition, we say so in the Corporate Governance Statement.

-For further information on corporate governance policies adopted by Opthea, refer to its website: www.opthea.com
+For further information on corporate governance policies adopted by Opthea, refer to its website: www.opthea.com/ corporate-governance/